 THE ATTORNEY GENERAL'S HONORS PROGRAM

-Eligibility is generally limited to graduating law students and recent law school graduates who entered judicial clerkships, graduate law programs, or qualifying legal fellowships within 9 months of law school graduation and who meet additional eligibility requirements.
+Eligibility is limited to graduating law students and recent law school graduates who entered judicial clerkships, graduate law programs, or qualifying legal fellowships within 9 months of law school graduation and who meet additional eligibility requirements.

-Every year, various components and U.S. Attorneys' Offices hire entry-level attorneys through the Honors Program.
-The number of entry-level attorney positions varies from year to year.
+Honors Program hiring offices and the number of entry-level attorney positions varies from year to year.
 Review the list of the components participating this year.
-New for 2015: INTERPOL Washington, U.S. National Central Bureau Office of General Counsel and the FBI, Office of General Counsel.

 How to Apply